Bali First Aid Kit & Medicine Checklist for Travellers (Doctor-Curated, Apotek-Friendly)

 Persistent vomiting or inability to keep fluids down

-Signs of dehydration: very thirsty, dark or infrequent urine, lethargy, dizziness
+Signs of dehydration: very thirsty, dark/infrequent urine, lethargy, dizziness

 Diarrhoea lasting beyond 48–72 hours